igordejanovic/parglare/docs/pglr.md

 table and elements of ACTIONS table.
 In the previous example state 0 will have a transition to state 1 when `E` is reduced, transition to state 2 if `(` can be shifted and transition to state 3 if `number` can be shifted.

-In addition you will get a detailed information on all Shift/Reduce and Reduce/Reduce conflicts which makes much easier to see the exact cause of ambiguity and to use [disambiguation rules](./disambiguation.md) to resolve the conflicts or to go with GLR if the grammar is not LR(1).

 !!! tip